DWKL: 2011-2013: Joint venture

 Baycomms retook operations of 92.7 after its failed move.
 This time, the Lucena City government brokered the station.
 This format lasted until Brigada Mass Media Corporation bought the Bay Radio network.

 2013-2019: Brigada News FM

-In April 2014, 92.7 Brigada News FM launched its news operations with Sandy Madarcos and Allan Llaneta.
+In April 2014, 92.7 Brigada News FM launched its news operations with Sandy Madarcos.
 The former was later promoted to 104.7 FM.

 The station, despite initial success, lagged behind the already-crowded Lucena all-news ratings and by July 2015, the station cut its local programming to defer operations to its sister station in Batangas.

 In July 2017, 92.7 resumed its local operations on a test broadcast.
 The full relaunch of the station was on September 8, 2017.

 By May 2019, the station still lagged in the Lucena City radio ratings, raising concerns that the station & nearby 104.7 from Manila/Batangas are both received in the city.